ihtesham-jahangir/Image-to-text-Nextjs-ocr-project/README.md

 **bash**

 npm run dev
-Open http://localhost:3000 in your browser.
+Open [http://localhost:3000](url) in your browser.

 **If Any Error Occur Follow this steps**
-- Dowload and install Tesseract OCR from
+- Dowload and install Tesseract OCR from this Link [https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.1.20230401.exe](url)
 - set the path of tesseract.exe in the environment variable
 - Restart your system
 - Run the app again